The Energeia Partnership

 The Rauch Foundation played a key role in creating the program.
-Soon after launching its Long Island Index project, the Foundation recognized the need for a regional leadership academy that could help break through the silos and fragmentation that dominate Long Island and support a comprehensive and collaborative approach toward problem solving.
+Soon after launching the Long Island Index in 2003, the Foundation recognized the need for a regional leadership academy that could help to break through the fragmentation that dominates Long Island and to support a comprehensive and collaborative approach toward problem-solving.
+Subsequently, Molloy College president Drew Bogner and vice president Ed Thompson, in consultation with other regional leaders, decided to move forward with the idea.
+Executive director Paul Tonna has managed the Partnership’s day-to-day activities since its inception in 2006.